xa0412/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Automatic Courses Archival

+NUSMeet keeps track of the user’s last login timestamp and stores it in a JSON file.
+Upon login, NUSMeet retrieves the current system date and time and the stored last login timestamp, it then determines which academic period the user is currently in (Semester 1, Semester 2, Winter Break, or Summer Break).
+After which, NUSMeet will check whether the user has crossed into a new semester since their last login.
+If the previous semester has ended, NUSMeet will automatically archive the courses listed under the "Current Courses" field and append them to the beginning of the "Previous Courses" field.

 ### \[Proposed\] Undo/redo feature
 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-- `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+- `VersionedAddressBook#commit()` — Saves the current NUSMeet state in its history.
-- `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+- `VersionedAddressBook#undo()` — Restores the previous NUSMeet state from its history.
-- `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+- `VersionedAddressBook#redo()` — Restores a previously undone NUSMeet state from its history.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedAddressBook` will be initialized with the initial NUSMeet state, and the `currentStatePointer` pointing to that single address book state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th person in NUSMeet.
+The `delete` command calls `Model#commitAddressBook()`, causing the modified state of NUSMeet after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#commitAddressBook()`, causing another modified NUSMeet state to be saved into the `addressBookStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the NUSMeet state will not be saved into the `addressBookStateList`.

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous NUSMeet state, and restores the NUSMeet to that state.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />